inlivedev/inlive-website/content/blog/8-may-2023-summary/index.md

 ### Beta release for WebRTC WHIP ingress

 Our team has been hard at work developing a beta version of WHIP endpoint to follow the current working WebRTC WHIP ingress on OBS.
 We think this will be a game-changer for our users who want to take advantage of the latest WebRTC technology for their live streaming needs.
+[Read how to use it in our documentation](/docs/tutorial/tutorial-app-with-whip/).

 ### We’re considering to bring the Flutter-based client SDK for mobile development support